 Value: £3,000 cash each year for a maximum of three years.

-This scholarship is only available to full-time students and will only be paid once for each eligible level of study, subject to meeting progression requirements, regardless of the reason for repeating a level.
+The Scholarship will only be paid once for each eligible level of study, subject to normal progression criteria having been met (additional payments will not be made during a repeating year, regardless of the reason for repetition).

-Scholarships will be allocated in early September, following publication of the UK ‘A’ level examination results, to those applicants who meet the following eligibility criteria:
+The scholarship will be awarded to those applicants who meet all the following eligibility criteria: